International Affairs, Certificate

 Students are strongly encouraged to take only one course from a geographic or cultural region.
 All of these courses are regularly offered in the department.

-Students seeking a certificate in International Affairs must meet with the department chair and will be assigned an advisor within the Department of Political Science.
+Students seeking a certificate in International Affairs will be assigned an advisor within the Department of Political Science.